Skip to content

 The starting point for My Aged Care and information on what’s involved in beginning your own aged care journey.

-My Aged Care contact information
+How to contact My Aged Care

 Read this important information about the assessment process, what to expect and how to prepare so your care needs are better understood.
 You can also apply for an assessment online if preferred.

-My Aged Care representatives
+Screenshot of My Aged Care website

 There may be times when you would like someone to contact My Aged Care on your behalf.
 A representative is someone who is appointed to speak and act on behalf of another person.
 They could be a family member, a friend, a carer, or an aged care advocate.

-Support for Aboriginal and Torres Strait Islander people
+Support for Aboriginal and Torres Strait Islander people, including those from Stolen Generations

 My Aged Care information for people who are Aboriginal or Torres Strait Islander, and 50 years or older.
 It’s important to find aged care services that respect your culture as well as meet your care needs.